 I beg you to forgive me for beginning a story that I cannot end.
 But the end is not yet upon my lips.
-It is still a love song in the wind.
+It is still a love-song in the wind.

-NAAMAN OF THE GADARENES A FRIEND OF STEPHEN
+NAAMAN OF THE GADARENES

-the legacy of pain ere He Himself was put to death.
-They are hunted like the deer, and the foxes of the fields, and the quiver of the hunter is yet full of arrows.
+HIS disciples are dispersed.
+He gave them the legacy of pain ere He Himself was put to death.
+They are hunted like the deer and the foxes of the field, and the quiver of the hunter is yet full of arrows.